jmalisz/web-chess-infra/README.md

 The whole local cluster should be managed through skaffold.
 If properly configured, it will automatically provision and delete everything.
 Skaffold will also tail logs from all services.

 Use `skaffold dev` for starting the local K8S cluster.

+## Production

+Repository is connected to <https://spacelift.io/>, which executes the infrastructure changes based on PRs.